OUR TEAM

 SARAH POPPLE

-Susceptibility to chronic inflammatory diseases is strongly influenced by environmental factors, including commensal bacteria that colonize the gastrointestinal tract and parasitic worms.
-Sarah's projects investigate the consequences of helminth-induced restructuring of the microbiota, with the objective of understanding sex-specific immunomodulatory mechanisms contributing to systemic inflammation relief in multiple sclerosis.
+Susceptibility to chronic inflammatory diseases is strongly influenced by environmental factors, including commensal bacteria and parasitic worms.
+Sarah's projects investigate the consequences of helminth or chemically induced restructuring of the microbiota, with the objective of understanding sex-specific immunomodulatory mechanisms contributing to systemic inflammation relief in multiple sclerosis.

 Lucas ZHu